theodox/theodox.github.io/pelican/content/The_Dog_Ate_My_Homework.md

-(_Disclaimer: I wouldn’t use this code in practice!
-It’s a good example of the principle, but not a wise way to patch around the 2015 ls bug_).
+> Disclaimer: I wouldn’t use this code in practice!
+It’s a good example of the principle, but not a wise way to patch around the 2015 ls bug.

 Returning at long last to the problem of suppressing tests: we just need to harness the power of decorators to replace the class definition of our test classes with something else that won’t get run by our test suite.
 And, luckily, that’s really easy to do since we don’t have to return anything:

+    :::python
     def Only2015(original):
         if '2015' in cmds.about(v=True):
                 return original # untouched!